HazyResearch/deepdive/doc/example-spouse.md

 WHERE p1 < p2
 ```

-The output of this query was stored in a local file.
+The output of this query is stored in a local file.
-The file contained duplicate rows (BigQuery does not support `distinct`) and noisy rows where the name field contained a string where the given name family name and multiple aliases where concatenated and reported in a string including the characters `{` and `}`.
+The file contains duplicate rows (BigQuery does not support `distinct`) and noisy rows where the name field contains a string where the given name family name and multiple aliases were concatenated and reported in a string including the characters `{` and `}`.
-Using the Unix commands `sed`, `sort` and `uniq` we first removed the lines containing characters `{` and `}` and then duplicate entries.
+Using the Unix commands `sed`, `sort` and `uniq` we first remove the lines containing characters `{` and `}` and then duplicate entries.
-This resulted in an input file `spouses_dbpedia.csv` containing 6,126 entries of married couples.
+This results in an input file `spouses_dbpedia.csv` containing 6,126 entries of married couples.

 #### Loading DBpedia data to database
 We [compress and store `spouses_dbpedia.csv`](../examples/spouse/input/spouses_dbpedia.csv.bz2) under the path: